 - 1 cup water

-- salt to taste
+- Salt to taste

-- In a big stockpot on a low heat, add the Ayurvedic spice mix and dry roast the mixture until you smell the appetizing aroma.
+- In a big stockpot, on low heat, add the Ayurvedic spice mix and dry roast the mixture until you smell the appetizing aroma.

-After 10 mins, add extra water and the cooked root veggies to the soup.
-Add more water if needed to bring to a nice watery soup consistency and simmer at the end for about 5 more mins.
+- Add extra water and the cooked root veggies to the soup.
+Add more water only to bring the soup to a nice watery consistency and simmer at the end for about 5 more mins.